thinkocapo/willcapio/README.md

 Got lost on way to beach, Barranquilla photo

-TOP PHOTOS - check Florida albums and timeline.
-Should be some in there.

-#### Code Snippets
-on the education-and-healthcare page

-#### Piano video
-from wedding.
-Music blog post.
+pics from : breckenridge hostel, ukrainian toys in store,

-#### Code Page | Topics/Areas of Learning
+## Code Page
-^ Page w/ collapsable Components/snippets

-1. My favorite languages...
+My favorite languages...

+(Collapsable...)
+Examples...
 Python decorator I wrote because I didn't want to see all the multi-processing verbage:
 however not good if sharing, because the behavior is quite hidden/encapsulated